seansean11/ng2-webpack/README.md

 # ng2-webpack
-A production ready Angular 2, Webpack, and SASS starter app with the **minimal** amount of complexity.
+A production ready Angular 2, TypeScript, Webpack, and SASS starter app with the **minimal** amount of complexity.

 ## Quick start
 ```bash